alexholmes/blog/_posts/2012-11-12-hadoop-logging.markdown

 ## Approach 1: mapred.userlog.retain.hours

-With the `mapred.userlog.retain.hours` configurable, which is defined in [mapred-default.xml](http://hadoop.apache.org/docs/r1.0.3/mapred-default.html) as:
+Hadoop has a `mapred.userlog.retain.hours` configurable, which is defined in [mapred-default.xml](http://hadoop.apache.org/docs/r1.0.3/mapred-default.html) as:

 > The maximum time, in hours, for which the user-logs are to be retained after the job completion.